 Frequently Asked Questions

-- Can you build real muscle with only dumbbells?
+- Can you build muscle with dumbbells only?

 - Yes.
-Muscle grows in response to tension and progressive overload, and dumbbells provide both.
+Muscle grows from progressive overload: enough sets, enough effort, and gradually more resistance over time, and dumbbells deliver all three.
 Studies comparing free weights and machines show similar muscle growth when sets and effort are matched.
-The limit is rarely the equipment, it is progression.
+The limit is rarely the equipment, it is whether you keep adding reps, weight, or harder variations each week.

 - What dumbbells do I need for a home plan?